bekk/bekk-christmas/post/react/5-things-i-have-learned-in-my-first-months-as-a-react-native-developer.md

 image: >-
   https://images.unsplash.com/photo-1526040652367-ac003a0475fe?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2100&q=80
 ingress: >-
-  Hi, my name is Marte and I decided that I wanted to pursue a career within front end development five months ago.
-At that point in time I was on another path working with strategy and business development.
+  Hi, my name is Marte and I decided five montsh ago that I wanted to pursue a career within front-end development to get closer to the products and users.
+  At that point in time I was working with strategy and business development, which I also studied for six years.
 The journey that has led me from being a management consultant to a developer has been filled with confusion, feeling of achievement, stupid questions, not so stupid questions, bad code and good code.
-Just as I now look back at myself four months ago thinking “oh, such a newbie”, I guess I will do the same four months from now.
-  It is true what they say; the learning curve is steep!
+And it is true what they say; the learning curve is steep!
 I will take you through some of the learnings I have encountered during my first months as a developer.
 authors:
   - Marte Dybendal Gleditsch
 ---